wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/development-process.rst

-When cloning a project for the first time you may need to configure it properly, see :ref:`configuration` section for more information.
+When cloning a project for the first time you may need to configure it properly, see :ref:`django` section for more information.

 **Note**, that you only need to run these commands once per project.